trial-start/Connect/README.md

   python manage.py runserver
    ```

-6. Now you can access the DevSearch platform at http://127.0.0.1:8000/ and start using it.
+6. Now you can access the Connect platform at http://127.0.0.1:8000/ and start using it.

 ## Usage

-1. **Visit the Platform:** Go to the DevSearch platform and either create a user account or log in if you already have one.
+1. **Visit the Platform:** Go to the Connect platform and either create a user account or log in if you already have one.

 2. **Create Your Developer Profile:**
    - Provide your personal details and skills to create a comprehensive developer profile.